Europe Aviation Academy

 Flight Training

-There is a minimum of 45 hours Dual and solo flight training as stipulated by EASA.
+In the PPL course, there is a minimum of 45 hours of flight training, which includes both dual and solo flight training as required by EASA.

-• 10 hours of circuits practicing various take-offs and landings
+- 10 hours of circuits to practice various take-offs and landings

-• 2 hours local solo navigation (out of circuit area)
+- 2 hours of local solo navigation, which is out of the circuit area.

-• 3 hours revision of all previous manoeuvres
+- 3 hours for the revision of all previous manoeuvres.

 Get Started Today